-Whether or not you get a temporary order, you will be scheduled for a hearing to get a final DVRO.
+Whether or not you get a temporary order, you will be scheduled for a hearing to get a final DVRO, which you could attend in person or remotely.
 After having a court hearing, a judge can grant you a “restraining order after hearing” that can last up to five years.
-However, if there is no termination date on the order, the order will last 3 years from the date it was issued.6 See How can a DVRO help me? to read about all of the protections that you can get in a DVRO issued after a hearing.
+However, if there is no termination date on the order, the order will last three years from the date it was issued.6 See How can a DVRO help me? to read about all of the protections that you can get in a DVRO issued after a hearing.
 During the last three months of the order, you can ask the judge to have the order extended for another five years, or permanently.
 The judge can make this extension without you having to prove any further abuse.7

 1 See Ann.Cal.Fam.Code § 6250

 2 Ann.Cal.Fam.Code §§ 6250; 6251